apollographql/specs-core/core.spec.md

 ## Parts of a Core Schema

 When talking about a core schema, we can broadly break it into two pieces:
-- an **export schema** (or **API**) consisting of exported schema elements (objects, interfaces, enums, directives, etc.) which **should** be served to clients, and
+- an **API** consisting of exported schema elements (objects, interfaces, enums, directives, etc.) which **should** be served to clients, and
-- **machinery** consisting of directives and associated input types (such as enums and input objects).
+- **machinery** containing document metadata.
+This typically consists of directives and associated input types (such as enums and input objects), but may include any schema element.
 Machinery **must not** be served to clients.
+Specifically, machinery **must not** be included in introspection responses or used to validate or execute queries.

 This reflects how core schemas are used: a core schema contains a GraphQL interface (the *API*) along with metadata about how to implement that interface (the *machinery*).
 Exposing the machinery to clients is unnecessary, and may in some cases constitute a security issue (for example, the machinery for a public-facing graph router will likely reference internal services, possibly exposing network internals which should not be visible to the general public).

-A key feature of core schemas is that it is always possible to derive the export schema from a core schema document without any knowledge of the features used by the document (with the exception of the `core` feature itself).
+A key feature of core schemas is that it is always possible to derive a core schema's API without any knowledge of the features used by the document (with the exception of the `core` feature itself).

 Approximately, the process is:
   - Any elements named `something__likeThis` are **not exported**, unless&#8230;